Voxelmetric/Voxelmetric1/README.md

 ##### Threading
 Threading chunk updates and terrain loading means the voxels take full advantage of your hardware to generate fast without hurting framerate.

+##### Define New Block Types
+Define new blocks in the scene with your own textures and even your own 3d mesh for the block's geometry.

 ##### Pathfinding
 3d voxel aligned pathfinding for units makes it possible for AI to move around the terrain.